levin-riegner/flutter-template/README.md

 An additional **Mock** [entry file](lib/main_mock.dart) is available for testing and better prototyping.

-> Android Studio Run Configurations are available inside the .run/ folder
+> Android Studio & Visual Studio Run Configurations are available inside the .run/ and .vscode/ folders respectively.

 For internal environments (such as Staging) a Banner will be shown on the top end part of the screen to easily identify the app against the production version.
 This can be configured in the [App](lib/app/app.dart) file.